espadrine/espadrine.github.com/blog/src/recomputing-gpu-performance.md

 ![Official image showing the matrix size for third-generation tensor cores with V100 FP32](https://www.nvidia.com/content/dam/en-zz/Solutions/gtcs22/tensor-cores/hopper-tensor-core-ampere-2c50-t.jpg)

-That puts the actual RTX 4090 at
+That actually puts the RTX 4090 at
 256 × 512 (Tensor Cores) × 2.52 (GHz)
 ÷ 1K (GHz per teracycle/s) = [330 TFLOPS in FP16][NVIDIA wiki]…
 Much higher than the 123 TFLOPS that impressed Hotz on the RX 7900 XTX!